Sylacauga, Alabama: History

 The first historical account of the area comes from de Soto's chroniclers as his expedition traveled south along the east bank of the Coosa River in 1540, encountering the town of Talisi at the edges of the Mississippian-era chiefdoms of Coosa and Tuskaloosa.
 The inhabitants of the Coosa River Valley were later united as the confederacy of Creek people.
 Their later encounters with Spanish and French settlers had a significant influence on the history of Sylacauga.

 Events that occurred among these three groups were partly responsible for the settlement of the village of Chalakagay in 1748 near modern Sylacauga by refugee Shawnee Indians, led by Peter Chartier.
 In 1759 Chalakagay was listed in the French territorial records as a town inhabited by 50 Shawnee warriors.
 Late in the summer of 1836 most of the remaining Native Americans in Alabama were rounded up and forcibly escorted west of the Mississippi River, by United States Army forces under the authorization of the Indian Removal Act.
 They were forced to cede their land claims in the Southeast to yield to development by European Americans.

-The name Sy-la-cau-ga is derived from the Indian words Chalaka-ge, which mean "The Place of the Chalaka Tribe".
+The name Sy-la-cau-ga may derive from the Indian words Chalaka-ge, which mean "The Place of the Chalaka Tribe".
+Other scholars suggest that the name derives from the Creek words "suli" (buzzards) and "kagi" (roost).
 The city was first incorporated in 1838 as Syllacoga, and again in 1887 as Sylacauga.

 Several important roads traversed the region as early as the 1830s.
 Numerous ferries connected communities on opposite sides of the rivers.
 In 1852, a plank road was built from Montgomery, the capital, to Winterboro, Alabama, passing through Sylacauga.
 The first railroad through Sylacauga was the Anniston and Atlantic Railroad, completed through here on December 1, 1886.
 In 1838, the first Sylacauga post office was established, with George Washington Stone as postmaster.
 He later served as Chief Justice of the Alabama Supreme Court.

 The first newspaper, the Sylacauga Argus, started publication in 1887.
 The paper was printed and edited in Calera by H.G.
 McCall.

 Sylacauga's main thoroughfare is Broadway Avenue.
 The first building on this street was built in 1890 by the Smith Brothers.

 Known as "The Marble City", Sylacauga was developed on a solid deposit of what is claimed to be the finest marble in the world.
-Some of the most beautiful buildings in the country, such as the United States Supreme Court, the Al Jolson Shrine in California, the Woolworth building in Houston, Texas, and many others have been constructed and ornamented with Sylacauga marble.
+Some buildings in the country, such as the United States Supreme Court, the Al Jolson Shrine in California, the Woolworth building in Houston, Texas, and many others have been constructed and ornamented with Sylacauga marble.

 Sylacauga is located slightly to the east of the geographical center of the state of Alabama in Talladega County.
 The city is roughly 51 mi southeast of Birmingham, 63 mi north of Montgomery, and 40 mi southwest of Anniston, Alabama.